huggingface/exporters/README.md

 Additional options that can be passed into `export()`:

 - `quantize`: Use `"float32"` for no quantization (the default), `"float16"` to quantize the weights to 16-bit floats.
-- `legacy`: If `True`, the converter will produce a model in the older NeuralNetwork format.
-By default, the ML Program format will be used.
 - `compute_units`: Whether to optimize the model for CPU, GPU, and/or Neural Engine.
 Defaults to `coremltools.ComputeUnit.ALL`.

 It is normal for the Core ML exporter to print out a lot of warning and information messages.
 In particular, you might see messages such as these: